demirogun/cv/docs/cv.md

       I am responsible for the assessment of the conservation status of Turkish *Verbascum* species.</small>

 #### Completed Projects

+- **Lead Developer**, TÜYAVE: Weed Database of Türkiye (yabanciot.org), 2023 - 2024.
+    - <small>Description: TÜYAVE is a database that contains information about the weed species in Türkiye.</small>
 - **Data Scientist**, Determination of Traditional Knowledge Based on Biodiversity in Yalova, Türkiye, 2022 - 2023.
     - <small>Organization: Republic of Türkiye Ministry of Agriculture and Forestry</small>
     - <small>Description: I was responsible for the data management and analysis of the project.